clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

 The API changed substantially between the 0.2.3 release and the 0.3.0 release, to remove dependencies on dynamic global variables and provide a more functional, more idiomatic API.
 This documentation covers the new API.
 The old API has moved to java.jdbc.deprecated and is deprecated and provided for backward compatibility only.
 The deprecated API documentation can be found in the [java.jdbc reference](http://clojure.github.io/java.jdbc/) which is auto-generated from the docstrings in the namespaces.

 The general approach with java.jdbc is to set up a data source (see below) as a "database spec" and pass that to the various CRUD - create, read, update, delete - functions that java.jdbc provides.
 By default, each operation will open a connection and execute the SQL inside a transaction.
-You can also choose to manage the connection yourself, and use a "database spec" that contains the open connection (see below for more details).
+You can also run multiple operations against the same connection, either within a transaction or via connection pooling, or just with a shared connection (see below for more details).

-You can also group several operations inside a transaction (there are some examples under *Manipulating Data With SQL* below).

 ## Setting Up A Data Source

 A "database spec" is a Clojure map that specifies how to access the data source.
-Mostly commonly, you would specify the driver class name, the subprotocol, the hostname, port and database name (the "subname") and the username and password, e.g.,
+Most commonly, you would specify the driver class name, the subprotocol, the hostname, port and database name (the "subname") and the username and password, e.g.,

     (def db-spec
       {:classname "com.mysql.jdbc.Driver"